Weave Code

 Stack Fit

-• Frontend: Blade + Alpine.js/Inertia.js (if dynamic forms are needed) or Twig (if using a bridge).
+• Frontend: Blade + Alpine.js/Inertia.js (for dynamic forms) or Twig (if using a bridge).

 • Database: No direct impact, but form data binding may require adjustments.